 Swiss chard can be successfully grown on a wide range of soils, but the plants are heavy feeders over a long period and although regular side-dressings will stimulate growth, thorough soil preparation, before sowing or planting, is the foundation of success.

-Any manure or compost that can be spared should be incorporated thoroughly, but it must be in a fairly advanced state of decomposition otherwise it will continue to break down in the soil and this will have a deleterious effect on crop growth.
+Any beneficial compost or manure that can be spared should be incorporated thoroughly, but it must be in a fairly advanced state of decomposition, otherwise it will continue to break down in the soil and this will have a deleterious effect on crop growth.

 A dressing of 60-90 g of 2:3:2 or 3:2:1 incorporated shallowly prior to sowing will encourage rapid growth.

 Swiss chard will not tolerate soil acidity of any consequence and a dressing of dolomitic limestone should be applied on suspect soils.